MasterPi-2124/Personal-Blog/content/post/getting-used-to-github-eps-1/index.md

 ---
 # Name of the article
-title: "Getting Used To GitHub, Eps.
+title: "Getting Used to GitHub, Eps.
 1"

 # Quick description
-description:
+description: Getting started

 # Author of the article
 author: Master Pi